 Working to ensure that those being exploited know where they can turn for help

-The Metropolitan King County Council today gave its unanimous support for continuing King County’s fight against human trafficking by expanding the County’s outreach effort to public and government facilities.
+Members of the Metropolitan King County Council are continuing King County’s fight against human trafficking by expanding the County’s outreach effort to public and government facilities.

-It also calls on the Executive to explore information posting opportunities with the County’s many partners, such as community clinics, shelters, and hospitals, where trafficked individuals may utilize services and in turn see information on who to turn to for help.
+The legislation calls for the placement of human trafficking public awareness materials in county facilities such as the jail, public health clinics, transit centers, courthouses, and other locations where trafficked individuals and the public may see the information.
+It also calls upon the Executive to explore information posting opportunities with the County’s many partners, such as community clinics, shelters, and hospitals, where trafficked individuals may utilize services and in turn see information on who to turn to for help.

 “Human trafficking is an egregious form of modern slavery, and by raising awareness we can help vulnerable people from falling prey to exploitation,” said Council Chair Larry Phillips.
 “The effort is aimed at giving people information that will help them identify and avoid potential dangers.”

-The motion calls for the King County Executive, in partnership with Washington Anti-Trafficking Network (WARN) to develop and implement a public outreach and information posting program to increase public awareness of human trafficking and commercial sexual exploitation of children.
+The legislation calls on the King County Executive, in partnership with Washington Anti-Trafficking Network (WARN) to develop and implement a public outreach and information posting program to increase public awareness of human trafficking and commercial sexual exploitation of children.